 Candidates’ financial reports under filed under the office they’re running for.
 Indirect expenditures are listed by committee. fppc reporting screen 2020

-For more information on tracking down campaign donations and spending, check out The Weekly’s piece, How To Follow the Money: Peeling the Campaign Spending Onion.
+For more information on tracking down campaign donations and spending in the Santa Clara election, check out The Weekly’s piece, How To Follow the Money: Peeling the Campaign Spending Onion.